Boo-Who/dmode80/README.md

 <a href="https://ibb.co/GnX6Zhb"><img src="https://i.ibb.co/NtXv04H/image.png" alt="image" border="0"></a>

 $\color{#808080}{✦}$<br />
-AFK sit sometimes, I like to spectate and look at people's skins whispers are the quickest way to get my attention
+AFK sit sometimes, I like to spectate and look at people's skins, whispers are the quickest way to get my attention

-mostly at 18+ serv, but I go in safe or #1rus  servers. spawn or marvel area.
+mostly at 18+ serv, but I go in safe or #1rus  servers. spawn or marvel area

 if you're younger than 18, keep interactions short (please) i don't have a long dni, i'll just hide or ignore you if i need to!